Introduction

 Improves Parathyroid Health

 Parathyroid glands control the level of calcium in the blood and bone.
 Hence the strength of the bone is determined by the health of parathyroid glands.
 This posture helps to enhance the strength of the bones in the body by stimulating the said glands.
 Moreover, for healthy brain functions, the level of calcium is more important.
-Therefore Shoulder Stand helps to improve the brain functions and makes the brain supercharged.
+Therefore Shoulder Stand helps to improve brain functions and makes the brain supercharged.
 As a result, depression is driven out and memory is improved.

 Good for Varicose Vein

 The varicose vein is a condition of enlargement, swelling, and twisting of the veins usually of the legs.
 In this health condition, there is a reflex flow of blood through the veins of the legs causing instability in blood circulation.
-Pregnant women and overweight people are more susceptible to this disorder.
-Blue or dark purple-colored twisted or spider veins, and skin bulging are the symptoms.
+Pregnant women and heavier people are more susceptible to this disorder.
+Blue or dark purple-colored twisted or spider veins and skin bulging are the symptoms.
 Normally, it requires no treatment unless it reaches a stage of vein rupture.

 The practice of inverted Yoga postures like Shoulder Stand and Head Stand empties the stagnant blood in the veins.
 Moreover, fresh blood is supplied to the veins.
 Hence the regular practice of Shoulder Stand helps to treat Varicose veins.
-At least, the practice checks the progress of the condition getting worst.
+At least, the practice checks the progress of the condition getting worse.

 Boosts Brain Functions